thingweb/thingweb-gui/README.md

 # thingweb-gui
-GUI client to interface with a WoT-compoliant thing via its' thing description
+GUI client to interface with a WoT-compliant thing via its' thing description